CSRD - Omnibus Update

 You can ease that burden and prepare for CSRD compliance by taking these key steps:

-2. Educate your team.
+- Educate your team.
 It’s important to cultivate understanding and buy-in, especially among team members who will be responsible for data collection.
 The better your employees grasp the law, the more reliable and efficient your reporting will be.
 Teams should be able to articulate CSRD’s impact on the business, the aspects of compliance they are responsible for, and the many reasons why it is important to collect accurate data.

-4. Establish reliable systems and use the right tool for the right needs.
-To make sure you’re assurance-ready, you need reliable systems, controls, and procedures.
+- Establish reliable systems and use the right tool for the right needs.
+To make sure you’re assurance-ready, you need reliable controls and procedures.
 First, you have to identify your emissions-generating activities or related spend.
-Then you have to gather and control that data, before transforming it into a carbon dioxide equivalent.
-You will need to show your work, for example disclosing the percentage of scope 3 data that you obtained directly from your suppliers or value chain partners.
-If you are reporting for just a subsidiary or group of subsidiaries, you will need to be able to organize your corporate-level emissions data in a way that allows you to break out the emissions attributed to the reporting entity.
-The specificity of these requirements requires a specialized tool.
-Climate management and accounting software can save time and resources by reducing the need for manual data collection, input, and analysis.
+Then you have to gather and control that data before transforming it into a carbon dioxide equivalent.
+You will need to show your work, for example ,disclosing the percentage of scope 3 data that you obtained directly from your suppliers or value chain partners.

-Europe’s CSRD is reshaping global markets, and many businesses — including those beyond the European Union — will need to respond.
+Europe’s CSRD is reshaping global markets, and many businesses, including those beyond the European Union, will need to respond.
 One of the biggest challenges they will face in complying with the law is the complexity of managing emissions data.

 The CSRD requires assurance over all sustainability information and sets a new high bar for data quality.
 In this context, organizations need the right systems in place to ensure their emissions data is transparent, traceable, and reliable.
 Carbon accounting software is an essential tool that can build confidence in your data and save time in preparing your CSRD sustainability report.